hyperledger/fabric/docs/source/private-data-arch.rst

   distribution policy, but the endorsement policy might call for any three of the organizations to endorse.

-* ``requiredPeerCount``: Minimum number of peers that the endorsing peer must successfully disseminate private data to before the peer signs the endorsement and returns the proposal response back to the client.
+* ``requiredPeerCount``: Minimum number of peers (across authorized organizations) that each endorsing peer must successfully disseminate private data to before the peer signs the endorsement and returns the proposal response back to the client.
+  Requiring dissemination as a condition of endorsement will ensure that private data is available in the network even if the endorsing peer(s) become unavailable.
 When ``requiredPeerCount`` is ``0``, it means that no distribution is **required**, but there may be some distribution if ``maxPeerCount`` is greater than zero.
-A ``requiredPeerCount`` of ``0`` would typically not be recommended, as it could lead to loss of private data.
+A ``requiredPeerCount`` of ``0`` would typically not be recommended, as it could lead to loss of private data in the network if the endorsing peer(s) becomes unavailable.
   Typically you would want to require at least some distribution of the private data at endorsement time to ensure redundancy of the private data on multiple peers in the network.

-* ``maxPeerCount``: For data redundancy purposes, the number of other peers that the current endorsing peer will attempt to distribute the data to.
-If an endorsing peer becomes unavailable between endorsement time and commit time, other peers that are collection members but who did not yet receive the private data, will be able to pull the private data from the peers the private data was disseminated to.
-If this value is set to ``0``, the private data is not disseminated at endorsement time, forcing private data pulls on all authorized peers.
+* ``maxPeerCount``: For data redundancy purposes, the maximum number of other peers (across authorized organizations) that each endorsing peer will attempt to distribute the private data to.
+If an endorsing peer becomes unavailable between endorsement time and commit time, other peers that are collection members but who did not yet receive the private data at endorsement time, will be able to pull the private data from peers the private data was disseminated to.
+If this value is set to ``0``, the private data is not disseminated at endorsement time, forcing private data pulls against endorsing peers on all authorized peers at commit time.

 * ``blockToLive``: Represents how long the data should live on the private database in terms of blocks.
 The data will live for this specified number of